cnbbooks/lfe-casting-spels/src/part9/README.md

 ok
 ```

 But!
-We want to be able to use the short-hand versions of the commands, so let's load those up:
+We want to be able to use the short-hand versions of the commands, so let's load those:

 ```lisp
 lfe> (include-lib "spels/include/commands.lfe")
 loaded-game-commands
 ```

-This version of the game has some help text:
+This version of the game has some help text we can view with the `(help)` function that was just loaded:
 ```lisp
 (help)